 Plan your next 12 months for steady career momentum

-The goal of a 12-month plan is to create momentum you can actually track.
+A 12-month plan should create momentum you can actually measure.
 Pick one pathway focus, one skill to build, and one experience to pursue.
-Keep it simple enough that you’ll follow through even on busy weeks.
+Keep it simple enough that you will still follow through when the weeks get busy.

-- Pick one skill to build (for example: data recording accuracy, quality documentation, GIS mapping basics, equipment troubleshooting).
+• Pick one skill to build, for example: data recording accuracy, quality documentation, GIS mapping basics, or equipment troubleshooting.

-- Have one conversation with a decision-maker (your manager or someone in the role you want) to ask what competencies matter most.
+• Have one conversation with a decision-maker, such as your manager or someone in the role you want, to ask what competencies matter most.

-- Update your professional profiles with measurable accomplishments (examples: reduced rework, improved calibration consistency, completed field monitoring with documented outputs).
+• Update your professional profiles with measurable accomplishments, such as reduced rework, improved calibration consistency, or completed field monitoring with documented outputs.

-- Review progress monthly and adjust one step if the plan isn’t matching reality.
+• Review progress monthly and adjust one step if the plan is not matching reality.

 Example 12-month plans

-- A working professional builds a small portfolio: 2–3 project outcomes with clear context (what problem, what change, what result, what they learned).
+• A working professional builds a small portfolio: two to three project outcomes with clear context, including what problem was addressed, what change was made, what result followed, and what was learned.

 Long-term growth in this cluster comes from stacking credibility.
-You build technical skill, you take ownership of improvement projects, and you move toward roles where your decisions influence outcomes beyond your immediate task.
-If you keep your next 12 months grounded and specific, sustainable impact stops being a concept and becomes how your career story is told—clearly and consistently.
+You build technical skill, take ownership of improvement projects, and move into roles where your decisions shape outcomes beyond your immediate task.
+If you keep the next 12 months grounded and specific, sustainable impact stops being an abstract idea and becomes part of your career story—clearly and consistently.